MazenDS/Data-sciense-toward-starbucks./README.md

 # Project Motivation
-This project is the capston project to get the Data sciense nano degree done.
+This project is the capstone  project to get the Data science nano degree done.
 Starbucks not only coffee makers company, it went beyond that which makes it sustainable company.
-They published their data to be analyzed and study the costumer behaviuor.
-Particulary this project, will focus on costumer offers reaction and how they accept the promotions that given to costumers and how well it works.
+They published their data to be analyzed and study the costumer behavior.
+Particularly this project, will focus on costumer offers reaction and how they accept the promotions that given to costumers and how well it works.

 # File Descriptions: